fishaudio/fish-speech/docs/en/inference.md

 !!! info
     For GPUs that do not support bf16, you may need to use the `--half` parameter.

-!!! warning
-    If you are using your own fine-tuned model, please be sure to carry the `--speaker` parameter to ensure the stability of pronunciation.

 ### 3. Generate vocals from semantic tokens:

 #### VQGAN Decoder (not recommended)